insin/nwb/docs/Testing.md

     utils.js
 ```

-Then all your co-located tests can import shared utilities like so, no matter where they are in the tree, and the utilites will be excluded from code coverage:
+Then all your co-located tests can import shared utilities like so, no matter where they are in the tree, and the utilities will be excluded from code coverage:

 ```js
 import utils from src/__tests__/utils